KarnikaSoni/BrainTumor_Detection/README.md

 - We drop the column patient id.
 - We then split the data into training and test data.
 - Now we create a imagegenerator which scales data from 0 to 1, makes a validation split of 0.15.
+- We want the model to generalize the data and not to memorize the data.
+- If error on training data and validation data is going down then the model is able to generalize the data.
+- 3 generators: train generator, test generator, and validation generator.
+- Feed images in batches of 16 to both.
+- We shuffle the images so that the model does not memorize the ordering of images.
 ```
 Found 2839 validated image filenames belonging to 2 classes.
 Found 500 validated image filenames belonging to 2 classes.